waibcam/AutoSave-Highlights-for-Hunt-Showdown/README.md

 ![Highlights Folder](https://i.imgur.com/xjpMVci.png)

 $DestinationPath is the path wher you want to script to save your highlights (this path will be created if it doesn't exsist).
-$SteamPath is the path of your Steam.exe folder so the script cna run Hunt Showdown.
+$SteamPath is the path of your Steam.exe folder so the script can run Hunt Showdown when started.

 #### 3. Run the script with PowerShell
 To start the script, right click on the file and select "Run with PowerShell".
 It is simple as that!

 That said, if the window closes automatically it is because, by default, the **PowerShell Execution policy** is set to *Restricted*.
-This means that PowerShell scripts won’t run at all.
+This means that any PowerShell script won’t run at all.

-To fix it:
+To fix that:
 ```
   1. Press Windows key + X (or right click on the start menu)
   2. Choose Windows PowerShell (admin)